-Hey, buddy, would you like to buy a watch, with a multi-purpose corkscrew, and a bottle opener?
+Hey, buddy, would you like to buy a watch? and with a multi-purpose corkscrew, and a bottle opener.

 Some days we all are in the same boat, like science ready to float off the edge of the world, the flat old world.